Dan’s Priorities

 Education

-As a product of Manchester schools and a proud father of two students at McLaughlin, with a grandchild at Jewett, I understand firsthand the importance of a quality public education.
+As a product of Manchester schools and a proud father of twins who are freshmen at Memorial High School — with a granddaughter at McLaughlin Middle School — I understand firsthand the importance of a strong public education.

 Over the course of my career, I’ve worked with the Manchester school system in many different capacities.
 In that time I have witnessed the invaluable efforts our skilled educators and talented leadership team.
 I know many of them personally as well as professionally, and I support the hardworking professionals who prepare Manchester’s children for the future.